jsorrell/CarpetSkyAdditions/docs/en_us/progression.md

 You want as many saplings planted as possible because at the beginning you will spend most of your time waiting for trees to grow.
-Make sure to keep your Nylium and Grass safe because it's all you're going to get.
+Make sure to keep your Grass safe because it's all you're going to get.
-Maybe place a non-solid block on the Nylium so you don't accidentally destroy it.

 ### 2. Get to a Low Y Level